 Peptides, a form of ligand, are tiny bits of protein that are produced throughout the body.
-They are found in hormones such as endorphins, serotonin, and insulin, for example, and are key elements for life.
-Neuropeptides pave the way between the brain (i.e. our emotions) and the body.
+They are found in hormones such as endorphins, serotonin, and insulin, and are key elements for life.
+Neuropeptides pave the way between the brain (i.e., our emotions) and the body.

 When a thought triggers an emotion, neuropeptides transmit those feelings through neuropathways and extracellular fluid.
 Eventually these peptides will connect with cellular receptors throughout the body where they will have an impact on the functioning of body systems at all levels.

 The late Candace Pert, author of Molecules of Emotion and one of the pioneers of psychoneuroimmunology, states:

 …the chemicals that are running our body and our brain are the same chemicals that are involved in emotion.”

 Here are just a few ways in which specific emotions affect specific bodily functions:

 - A University of Arizona study found that expressing affectionate feelings towards your loved ones can lower cholesterol

 - A study published in the International Journal of Psychophysiology discovered that when subjects simply recalled the situation that had been the initial cause of stress, their blood pressure rates raised significantly.

 - Another study at the University of Maryland Medical Center found that just the anticipation of laughter began to reduce the stress hormones cortisol and adrenaline.